Petroleum Geoscience Course Outline

 - Course duration: 50 weeks (early October to mid-September)

-- Classroom teaching, group projects, fieldwork: Terms 1 and 2 (early October to early April)
+- Classroom teaching, group projects, fieldwork-based teaching: Terms 1 and 2 (early October to early April)

 - Examinations: Term 3 (May)